A woman with acne that may be from purging or a breakout, according to Dr. Pimple Popper

 3 minute read

-If you’ve hit a speed bump in your new anti-acne routine, you’re not alone: sometimes, breakouts get worse before they get better.
-It’s a phenomenon known as skin purging — and while it can be a source of frustration, the good news is that it’s temporary.
+If you’ve hit a speed bump in your new acne routine, you’re not alone.
+Sometimes, breakouts get worse before they get better.
+This phenomenon, known as skin purging, can be frustrating, but the good news is that it’s temporary.
+Understanding the difference between skin purging and breaking out is key to managing your skincare routine effectively.

 What is skin purging?

-While you won’t find the term in scientific research, skin purging is a widely recognized process in dermatology.
-Sometimes referred to as “acne flaring,” purging happens when a skincare ingredient speeds up natural desquamation — aka the skin cycle.
+Skin purging, though not a scientific term, is widely recognized in dermatology.
+Sometimes referred to as “acne flaring,” purging happens when a skincare ingredient accelerates natural desquamation — the skin cycle.

 Ingredients that can cause skin purging